Atfayee/PixyProxy/construction/create_core_layer.md

 ## core/exceptions.py

 Let's make sure to have a custom exception for each error condition that can occur in the system.
-Every exception should extend a class called PromptException that itself extends Exception.
+Every exception should extend a class called ImageGenerationException that itself extends Exception.

 For the data layer exceptions, let's generate: class DBConnectionError(PromptException):